SYMBOLS

 The treatment of celiac disease currently consists exclusively of a gluten-free diet.
 The difference between celiac disease and allergic reactions is the immediate type (IgE mediated).
 While inhalative allergies are triggered by grass and rye pollen, the main cause of a food allergy is among the gluten-containing cereals of wheat.
 All related wheat varieties (spelt, emmer, einkorn etc.) are also not tolerated in this case.

-A special form is the stress-induced form of wheat allergy, which only occurs when wheat-containing products are consumed in combination with physical exertion.
+A special form is the stress-induced form of wheat allergy, which only occurs when wheat-containing products are consumed in combination with physical exertion. - What should be considered during the production of food?

 Since even traces of gluten-containing raw materials can lead to the symptoms mentioned above, both in celiac disease and in wheat allergy, special care must be taken in the production of gluten- or wheat-free products.
 In the area of bakeries, a completely separate production site is also advisable, as contamination by flour dust can often not be ruled out.
 In addition, the presence of gluten-containing cereals as a hidden component in other compound ingredients such as pudding powder, sauce powder, sausage products, ready-to-serve potato products, spice mixtures and aromas, etc. must also be taken into account.
 The natural meat alternative "Seitan" is used in many vegetarian products (burgers, etc.).
 Since this product is obtained from wheat protein, it must also be labelled.

-• Crustaceans
+- Crustaceans

-Product contains crustaceans or products thereof
+Product contains crustaceans or products thereof - What is to be marked?

-Crustaceans include prawn/crab/shrimp, krill, lobster, lobster, crayfish and edible crab.
+Crustaceans include prawn/crab/shrimp, krill, lobster, lobster, crayfish and edible crab. - Interesting facts about the clinical picture

 The allergic reaction starts immediately after eating shellfish (crustaceans).
 The allergic reaction can be life-threatening, so that the consumption of allergens should be strictly avoided.
-When consuming even the smallest amounts, the usual symptoms / reactions can occur.
+When consuming even the smallest amounts, the usual symptoms / reactions can occur. - What should be considered during the production of food?

 The use of shellfish in food processing is limited to a few products.
 However, shellfish components must be taken into account especially in Asian ingredients and ready meals.

-• Eggs
+- Eggs

-Product contains eggs or products thereof
+Product contains eggs or products thereof - What is to be marked?

-Eggs of all species of birds used for human consumption must be declared
+Eggs of all species of birds used for human consumption must be declared - Interesting facts about the clinical picture

 The egg allergy usually manifests itself in the first years of life.
 Besides cow's milk, chicken eggs are the most common cause of food allergy in childhood.
 The majority of egg allergies develop back to school age.
 There are known forms in which strongly heated/baked hen's eggs are tolerated.
-As a rule, however, eggs in any form are avoided, since the consumption of even the smallest quantities can trigger mild to severe symptoms/reactions.
+As a rule, however, eggs in any form are avoided, since the consumption of even the smallest quantities can trigger mild to severe symptoms/reactions. - What should be considered during the production of food?

 Eggs are used in a variety of ways in food production.
 For example in bakery products (also as ice cream spreads), in snack areas (e.g. mayonnaise), in ready-to-serve sauces, in desserts, milk shakes, flavors, etc. Lecithin may also have been obtained from egg.
 In addition, the term "ovalbumin" is also used in lists of ingredients to describe chicken egg white.

-• Fish
+- Fish

-Product contains fish or products thereof
+Product contains fish or products thereof - What is to be marked?

-Among the triggers of this intolerance are freshwater and seawater fish of all species.
+Among the triggers of this intolerance are freshwater and seawater fish of all species. - Interesting facts about the clinical picture

 The allergy triggers in fish are very aggressive.
 Even small amounts of consumed fish or the inhalation of cooking fumes can cause discomfort in fish allergy sufferers.
 Here it can come with high-grade Allergikern likewise to symptoms.
 The allergens of the individual fish species are very stable and are not altered by processing (heating, soaking, smoking).
-It can come to the usual symptoms/reactions.
+It can come to the usual symptoms/reactions. - What should be considered during the production of food?

 Products made from fish are hidden in Asian ingredients and ready meals, as well as in ready sauces and dressings.

-• Peanuts
+- Peanuts

-Product contains peanuts or products thereof
+Product contains peanuts or products thereof - What is to be marked?

 The peanut is a useful plant of the legume family.
 The fruit of the peanut is therefore botanically not a nut in the true sense, but a legume and therefore related to peas, lupines, soya and beans.

-If peanuts or products thereof are used, they must be declared.
+If peanuts or products thereof are used, they must be declared. - Interesting facts about the clinical picture

 It is known that peanut allergens are particularly strong allergy triggers.
 Their allergenic potential is not reduced by processing processes such as heating, roasting, etc. Allergic reactions can occur to very small amounts of peanut protein.
 There are also milder reactions to peanut allergies, which occur as a result of a pollen allergy, usually to grasses.
-However, peanuts are one of the most frequent triggers of severe allergic reactions (anaphylaxis), especially in childhood, but eating them can lead to the usual symptoms and even anaphylactic shock.
+However, peanuts are one of the most frequent triggers of severe allergic reactions (anaphylaxis), especially in childhood, but eating them can lead to the usual symptoms and even anaphylactic shock. - What should be considered during the production of food?

 Since even the smallest amounts of the allergen are effective, caution is advised when selecting foods.
 Peanut products can be found in instant sauces and dressings, spice mixes, Asian ingredients and instant meals, baked goods, desserts, etc. Therefore product specifications as well as possible contaminations of delivered products have to be inquired and observed.
 Frying fats may contain peanut oil, for example, or lecithin may have been obtained from peanuts.
 This, as well as all other peanut products, must then always be labelled as such.

-• Soy
+- Soy

-Product contains soy or products thereof
+Product contains soy or products thereof - What is to be marked?

 The soya bean (from the legume family) is the world's most important oilseed.
 The allergenic potential is due to the high protein content.
 The declaration refers to all foods made from soy or in which soy is contained.